Nimdy/Dedicated_Valheim_Server_Script/README.md

 __*Please do not use the Hosting Company Command Line Interface when executing this script.
 Download putty and connect to your server via SSH.
 Download Putty here:https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html
+If you can connect to your Server via SSH through PUTTY, your networking/security groups are most likely setup correctly.
 If you know how to use SSH already, then you already know.*__  Thanks mscard02